opencaesar/oml-tools/oml-velocity/README.md

 ```
 -t | --template-folder path/to/base/template/folder [Required]
 -i | --template-include a (glob) pattern matching the template files to include [Optional, default: **/*.oml]
--r | --template-rename A string old:new to find and replace in a template name [Optional]
+-r | --template-rename a string old:new to find and replace in a template name [Optional]
 -k | --template-key-value a key=value pair to pass as a context when instantiating templates [Optional]
 -o | --output-folder path/to/output/folder [Required]
 -v | --version displays app version [Optional]